 Shopify’s backend (which I’ll cover in the next section) reflects this focus.
 The products / orders / customers / inventory area is separate from the “website” area.
 The idea is that your website is only one of many sales channels.
 You can definitely run your website as your only sales channel in Shopify – but the options to sell elsewhere are already built-in.

-Both Volusion and Shopify are excellent platforms for startups to enterprise.
+Both Volusion and Shopify are excellent platforms for entry-level stores.
 However, Shopify’s focus is on having a broad platform that will work for any type of store.
-Volusions’s focus is helping existing storeowners sell better – and manage across channels.

 User-friendliness & Onboarding